- Yale Law School (J.D., 1991), Notes Editor of The Yale Law Journal

 - John Hueston's 'Robo-Signing' Dismissal Featured in National Law Journal

 - Chu, Hueston, Iancu and Siegel Named to Daily Journal Top 100 Lawyers in California List

 - Hueston Featured in OC Lawyer Magazine: "It Started at a Local High School"

 - Chu, Hennigan, and Hueston Named to Daily Journal Top 100 List

 - The DOJ's Latest Approach to Privilege and the Prosecution of Business, by John Hueston

 - Hueston, "Behind the Scenes of the Enron Trial: Creating the Decisive Moments," 44 Amer.
 Crim.
 L. Rev. 197 (2007)

 - John Hueston Recognized by American Lawyer and Fortune Magazine

 - Next Up for Hueston: Taking on Corruption in San Bernardino

-John Hueston has extensive jury trial experience, and has been selected to serve as lead trial counsel by Fortune 500 companies and by governments in a variety of cases, including business torts cases, securities and shareholder class action cases, patent litigation cases, trademark infringement cases, and environmental cases.
+John Hueston is Chair of the firm's Business Trial and Crisis Management practice, a Fellow of the American College of Trial Lawyers, and has been selected to serve as lead trial counsel by Fortune 500 companies and by governments in a variety of cases, including business torts cases, securities and shareholder class action cases, patent litigation cases, trademark infringement cases, and environmental cases.
 A former lead prosecutor for the Enron trial of Kenneth Lay and Jeffrey Skilling, Mr. Hueston also devotes a substantial part of his practice to internal investigations, corporate crisis management and white collar criminal defense.
-Mr. Hueston serves as co-Chair of the firm's Corporate Crisis and White Collar Criminal Defense practice and is a member of the firm’s Executive Committee.

 As a prosecutor, Mr. Hueston was presented with four awards by three U.S. Attorneys General for his trial work, including the highest award bestowed by the U.S. Department of Justice.